 This mistake is a big one.
 Let’s say that you are planning a destination wedding.
 If this is the case, it’s important to let your guests know well in advance.
 This will give them enough time to make travel arrangements and organise time off from work.
 If your wedding location is remote, give your guests clear directions so that they can arrive without hassle.

-Alternatively, if you are planning a themed wedding, your invitations should reflect the same, right from the font on the invitation to the colours of the decorations.
+Alternatively, if you have a theme in mind, your wedding invitations should reflect the same, right from the font on the invitation to the colours of the decorations.
 These tiny things can make a world of difference, so it’s important pay attention to them right from the start.

 Not Hiring a Professional Videographer